This post may have affiliate links. If you click one of these links and make a purchase, we will be paid a commission at no additional cost to you.

 The goal is to catch the most fish and the player that has the most weight in fish wins!

 You can catch fish moving your boat onto the tiles with fish icons.
-Careful though, as sometimes the card you draw will cause you to lose your fishing license, go back to Cranky Hank’s because your boat sprung a leak, and several other scenarios.
+Careful though, as sometimes the card you draw will cause you to lose your fishing license, go back to Cranky Hank’s because your boat sprung a leak, and several other scenarios that will set you back such as losing your fishing pole.

 If you prefer to play a game with salmon, Salmon Run might be what you are looking for.